left

 The carbon footprint is calculated with the GHG Protocol, which classifies emissions (t CO2 eq) into three scopes.

 Scope 1 includes direct emissions that occur from sources owned or controlled by the organisation.
-At LUT, this means a fleet of five corporate cars, which accounts for merely 0.4% of the carbon footprint.
+At LUT, this means a fleet of seven corporate cars, which accounts for merely 0.3% of the total carbon footprint.

 right